riganti/dotvvm-docs/Controls/tailwind/Card/sample1/sample.md

-## Sample 1: Card Variants
+## Sample 1: Basic Card

-Demonstrates a basic card with header/content/footer, a card with image, and a horizontal layout card.
+Shows a basic card with header, content, and a footer action.